atennapel/coc-os/README.md

 - specialize meta when checking pair
 - support some impredicative instantiation
 - write more prelude functions
+- run command in file
+- remove dependency of elaboration on typechecking
+- add a way to not mention type in argument of pi/sigma etc.

 QUESTIONS:
 - how to levitate in my core theory?